-APSC procedures for academic progression matters and the procedures for professionalism conduct referrals are outlined below.
+APSC procedures for academic progression matters and referrals are outlined below.

-Level 1 - Academic Progression Matters Involving First Course or Experiential Education Failure
+- A. Level 1 Academic Progression Matters Involving First Course or Experiential Education Failure

-- 1. Notice to Student and Faculty Mentor/Advisor: The student is notified by the APSC Chair via CHSU email of the student's failure and the date, time and location of a mandatory meeting with the SPC to determine a remediation plan.
+- Notice to Student and Faculty Mentor/

+Advisor: The student is notified by the APSC

+Chair via CHSU email of the student's failure and

+the date, time and location of a mandatory

+meeting with the APSC to determine a

+- remediation plan.
 The student's assigned faculty mentor/advisor will also receive notice of the meeting and may, at the faculty mentor/advisor's discretion, choose to attend. - 2.
-Remediation Plan: At the meeting, a remediation plan for the failed coursework or experiential education will be formulated by the student and the subcommittee.
+Remediation Plan: At the meeting, a remediation plan for the failed coursework or experiential education will be formulated by a subcommittee.
 The remediation plan may include, but is not limited to, the following items: a study plan, options for fulfilling the outstanding requirement and timeline for same, regular meetings with academic affairs personnel and/or learning specialists, and/or regular meetings with a psychologist.
 The remediation plan shall include timelines as well as expected outcomes and behaviors of the student during remediation.
-The remediation plan will be in writing signed by the APSC Chair and the student.

-Level 2 - Level 2 - Professionalism Conduct Matters and Academic Progression Matters Involving Second Course or Experiential Education Failure, Failure to Comply with a Remediation Plan or Alternate Progression Plan, and All Matters Involving Potential Suspension or Dismissal: Required APSC Hearing
+The remediation plan will be in writing signed by the APSC Chair and the student. - B. Level 2-Academic Progression Matters Involving Second Course or Experiential Education Failure, Failure to Comply with a Remediation Plan or Alternate Progression Plan, and All Matters Involving Potential Suspension or Dismissal: Required APSC Hearing.